Potty Training: Booty Camp Style

 - If things aren’t working, it is OKAY to hit pause and restart at a later date!

-Read on for our recent adventure with the “Booty Camp” approach.
+Our potty training adventure with the “Booty Camp” approach

 With the pipe dream of Charlie potty training himself off the table, a weekend-long Booty Camp was our next best option, as we work and do daycare full-time.
 His design is Movement with a hint of Touch, which told us two things: